DOC NYC’s fourth annual Visionaries Tribute lunch will take place at the Edison Ballroom on Nov. 9, 2017. More details to come soon.

 Past recipients of the Robert and Anne Drew Award for Documentary Excellence were Kim Longinotto and Laura Poitras.

 The Leading Light Award is given to a mid-career professional who has served documentary in a role outside of filmmaking.
-This year’s recipient:
+Last year’s recipient:

 – Molly Thompson who is the founder and head of A&E IndieFilms, the feature documentary division of A+E Studios.
 Her credits as an executive producer include the Academy Award® nominated films, Cartel Land, Jesus Camp, and Murderball, as well asAmerican Teen, The September Issue, The Tillman Story, Cave of Forgotten Dreams, Client 9: The Rise and Fall of Eliot Spitzer, Under African Skies, The Imposter, No Place on Earth,The Unknown Known, and two films this year, Author: The JT Leroy Story and Life, Animated.